Pricing and Valuation under the Real-World Measure: Motivation

 \section{Motivation}

 \lettrine[lines=3,nindent=0pt]{T}{he} central motivation of this work is to clarify the economic conditions under which the discounted price processes in a financial market are martingales under the \emph{physical} measure $\P$ and not only under an equivalent martingale measure $\Q\neq\P$.
 This martingale property is strongly connected to Samuelson's Martingale Hypothesis, which is also formulated in terms of $\P$ instead of $\Q$ \citep{Samuelson1965}.
-A substantial difference between Samuelson's approach and this framework is that I derive the desired martingale property without any requirement on the interest and risk attitude of the market participants.
-Further, the underlying probabilistic assumptions are minimal.
-In this model-independent framework, I try to build a bridge between the fundamental results of financial mathematics in terms of ``$\Q$'' and the broad field of financial econometrics which requires the ``$\P$.''
+A substantial difference between Samuelson's approach and the methodological framework chosen in this work is that the desired martingale property is derived without any requirement on the interest and risk attitude of the market participants.
+The underlying probabilistic assumptions are minimal.
+In this model-independent framework, I try to build a bridge between the fundamental results of financial mathematics in terms of ``$\Q$'' and the broad field of econometrics, which requires the ``$\P$.''

 Let $\textbf{F}$ be any flow of information that encompasses the evolution $\textbf{E}$ of asset prices in a complete financial market.
-The main result of this paper can be stated as follows: \begin{quote} \textsl{If the market is efficient with respect to $\textbf{F}$, there exists a unique trading strategy based on $\textbf{E}$ that can be chosen as a numéraire such that each discounted price process is a uniformly integrable $\P$-martingale with respect to $\textbf{F}$.} \end{quote} \begin{quote} \textsl{Conversely, choose a trading strategy based on $\textbf{E}$ as a numéraire.
-If each discounted price process is a uniformly integrable $\P$-martingale with respect to $\textbf{F}$, the market is efficient with respect to $\textbf{F}$.} \end{quote} \begin{quote} \textsl{In either case, the chosen numéraire is the unique growth-optimal portfolio based on $\textbf{F}$, and $\P$ is the unique equivalent measure under which the discounted price process is a uniformly integrable martingale with respect to $\textbf{F}$.} \end{quote}
+The main result of this work can be stated as follows: \begin{quote} \textsl{If the market is sensitive to $\textbf{F}$, there exists a normalized $\textbf{E}$-predictable trading strategy that can be chosen as a numéraire such that each discounted price process is a uniformly integrable $\P$-martingale with respect to $\textbf{F}$.} \end{quote} \begin{quote} \textsl{Conversely, choose any normalized $\textbf{E}$-predictable trading strategy as a numéraire.
+If each discounted price process is a uniformly integrable $\P$-martingale with respect to $\textbf{F}$, the market is sensitive to $\textbf{F}$.} \end{quote} \begin{quote} \textsl{In either case, the chosen numéraire is the unique growth-optimal portfolio with respect to $\textbf{F}$, and $\P$ is the unique equivalent measure under which the discounted price process is a uniformly integrable martingale with respect to $\textbf{F}$.} \end{quote}